-Folate is necessary for normal red blood cell formation, the metabolism of nucleic acids including DNA and the synthesis of important amino acids (proteins) that support cardiovascular health - just to name a few of folate's important functions in health.
+Folate is necessary for a healthy red blood cell formation, the metabolism of nucleic acids including DNA and the synthesis of important amino acids (proteins) that support cardiovascular health—to name a few of folate's important functions in health.

 In 1998, the United States Food and Drug Administration mandated that enriched wheat flour had to be fortified with folic acid.
 Flour is fortified with folic acid primarily to prevent a very severe birth defect called neural tube defect which causes spina bifida.

 Gluten-free flour manufacturers are not required to fortify their products with folic acid.